- Do you often blame your dry skin, hair loss, wrinkles for vitamin deficiency?

 2. Isolates – contain 90% protein, less lactose, and fat

-3. Hydrolysate – a pre-digested form of whey protein which absorbs very fast
+3. Hydrolysate – a pre-digested form of whey protein that absorbs very fast

 Benefits of protein supplements

 - decrease fat percentage

 Whey protein is an excellent source of protein. and it is proved to be effective for muscle development and maintenance when taken along with proper strength training.

 Don’t copy your favorite actor’s or player’s diet.
 Your wish to develop muscle is great for overall health but it won’t come only having 2 scoops of whey protein every day.
 You need to work out hard to utilize that protein otherwise it is going to harm you.

 If you are not sure of hard physical training, then just stick with a naturally balanced diet.
 Consume a variety of pulses, nuts, seeds, milk and milk products, eggs, fish, chicken, meat on a regular basis.
 Trust me you will be fine.